SeedTactics/fms-insight/docs/client-station-monitor.md

 ![Screenshot of All Material screen](/docs/assets/insight-all-material.jpg)

 The All Material screen displays all virtual whiteboard regions.
 This includes the regions for all pallets and all configured in-process queues.
-This is primarily indended to help visualize and debug the current state of the whole cell; typically at specific stations during normal operation one of the other screens which focuses on only a section of the virtual whiteboard is more appropriate.
+This is primarily intended to help visualize and debug the current state of the whole cell; typically at specific stations during normal operation one of the other screens which focuses on only a section of the virtual whiteboard is more appropriate.